What is tā Moko?

 How are designs created?

-Does the studio tattoo existing designs?
+Does the studio copy existing designs?

 How long does a tattoo take?